North Dakota Alternative Teacher Certification

 Testing Requirements for North Dakota Alternative Certification

 To qualify for North Dakota teacher licensure candidates must pass the Praxis Core Academic Skills for Educators exam, which measures skills in reading, writing, and mathematics.
-For academic subjects and career and technical education subjects for which a Praxis II subject-area exam is available, candidates must also pass the Praxis II.
+For academic subjects and career and technical education subjects for which a Praxis subject-area exam is available, candidates must also pass the Praxis II.

 Transferring Teaching Licenses from Another State